workloads/pathfinder-openapi-specs/README.md

 ## License

-Licensed under the General Public License, Version 3.0 (the "License").
+Licensed under the Apache License, Version 2.0 (the "License").

-You may download a copy of the License at [gnu.org/licenses/gpl-3.0.txt](https://www.gnu.org/licenses/gpl-3.0.txt).
+You may download a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

 See the License for the specific language governing permissions and limitations under the License.